ChilliCream/greendonut-docs/docs/diagnostics.md

 title: Diagnostic Events
 ---

 This library has recently added _DiagnosticSources_ to offer an _Instrumentation API_ to collect diagnostic events.
 To get started we need to add _two_ packages and implement _two_ classes.
 So lets get started.

 1. We need to add the required packages.

-For _.net core_ we use the dotnet CLI.
-Which is perhaps the most preferred way to do this.
+For _.Net Core_ we use the dotnet CLI.
+Which is perhaps the most preferred way doing this.

 ```powershell
 dotnet add package System.Diagnostics.DiagnosticSource
 dotnet add package Microsoft.Extensions.DiagnosticAdapter
 ```

-And for _.net classic_ we still use the following line.
+And for _.Net Framework_ we still use the following line.

 ```powershell
 Install-Package System.Diagnostics.DiagnosticSource
 Install-Package Microsoft.Extensions.DiagnosticAdapter
 ```

-2. After we added those packages we can start implementing the classes to listen to diagnostic events.
+2. After we added those two packages we can start listening to _Green Donut_ diagnostic events by implementing a _DiagnosticListener_.

-First we implement the Listener.
+First we implement the _DiagnosticListener_.

 ```csharp
 using System;